-MERV 11 air filters may not trap as many tiny particles as a HEPA filter, but they are cost-effective and work with a variety of types of HVAC systems.
-HEPA filters are thought to be the best of the best when it comes to HVAC air filters.
-They can trap airborne contaminants as small as 0.3 microns in diameter.
+MERV 11 air filters may not be able to trap as many tiny particles as a HEPA filter, but they are cost-effective and work with a variety of types of HVAC systems.
+HEPA filters are considered to be the best of the best when it comes to HVAC air filters, as they can capture airborne contaminants as small as 0.3 microns in diameter.
 To put this into perspective, the average strand of hair on the head is approximately 45 microns.
 Most residential HVAC systems use MERV rated filters.